 In the binge-watching phenomenon, college or university students and millennials account for a large group.
 A study reveals that binge-watching is theoretically related to personality traits, and impulse is one of the main characteristics of the binge-watching crowd (Starosta et al., 2020).
 Moreover, binge-watching is a common behaviour in the millennial group, as nearly 90 per cent of millennials between the ages of 20 and 33, most often among college or university students, have engaged in binge-watching behaviour.
 Most college or university students lack self-regulation and self-management.
 When a person is exposed to enjoyable television content for hours, binge-watching can be seen as a form of procrastination which interferes with the completion of another task, such as assignment (Jr & Rubenking, 2019).
 This further supports the notion that binge-watching has increased especially during the pandemic of Covid-19 (Aghababian et al., 2021; Bousier et al., 2021; Sigre-Leirós et al., 2022).

-The research gap found in most of the empirical studies for binge-watching among college or university students was only highlighted in the Western countries, and there was a lack of research which focused on Netflix, particularly during the Covid-19 period causing some limitations in the studies (Panda & Pandey, 2017; Castro et al., 2021).
+The research gap found in most of the empirical studies for binge-watching among college or university students was only highlighted in the Western countries, and there was a lack of research which focused on Netflix, particularly during the Covid-19 period, causing some limitations in the studies (Panda & Pandey, 2017; Castro et al., 2021).
 Although there have been some previous studies on Netflix in developing countries like Indonesia, there is a lack of platform perspective of Netflix to explain how Netflix streaming media affects binge-watching behaviour (Martins & Riyanto, 2020).
 Based on the discussion, therefore, the current study aims to examine the motives of watching Netflix and binge-watching behaviour among university students from the lens of Uses and Gratifications (U&G) Theory, particularly during the pandemic lockdown period.

 Literature Review